 The Dixon Waterfowl Refuge is located in north-central Illinois along the Illinois River, 40 miles north of Peoria and two hours southwest of the Chicago Loop.
 The site is open to the public every day for hiking, nature viewing, and birdwatching.
 The entrance, located two miles south of the village of Hennepin, is off of Route 26.

-The lakes are now closed to fishing for the winter.
-Please check back in early spring for dates and information on the 2017 fishing season.
+The fishing season will begin on May 16 and run through September 4.
+Fishing will be open Tuesday through Sunday, and closed and all Mondays except Labor Day.
 Please be aware that the Dixon Refuge is private property and fishing there is subject to TWI permit requirements and rules.

 Before restoration, Hennepin & Hopper Lakes had been drained for nearly a century to allow farming.
 Before that agricultural history, these twin backwater lakes were part of a dynamic, incredibly diverse Illinois River system that supported an abundance of waterfowl.
 Through TWI’s efforts, the Refuge is today reclaiming that once-rich diversity of life.